Amourspirit/lo-support_file/virtual_environments/windows/README.md

 This directory contains pre-configured virtual environments for LibreOffice on Windows.

 While it is possible to create a virtual environment for LibreOffice on Windows, it is not a straight forward process.
+Normally it involves installing a python environment that matches the python environment in LibreOffice and then creating a virtual environment using that python environment, and then modifing the virtual environment to work with LibreOffice.
 The virtual environments in this directory are pre-configured to work with LibreOffice on Windows.

 ## Requirements

 LibreOffice that uses python 3.8 or later is required to use the virtual environments.

-Python version can be checked by running the following command in LibreOffice.
+Python version can be checked by running the following command in PowerShell.

 ```powershell
 >&"C:\Program Files\LibreOffice\program\python.exe" --version